The future of aviation and pilotless planes

 - Electric Motors: The third big idea involves using an electric motor that can be powered by a water-based, iron-infused solution instead of lithium-based batteries.
 This is important for the push towards electrical aircraft, as there’s only a finite amount of the lithium element on Earth.

 So what’s next?

-Until your unmanned flying car arrives, why not charter a private jet?
-ACS will handle every detail leaving you free to enjoy your flight.
+Until your AirQuadOne is available for purchase or you can ring for an Uber air taxi, why not charter a private jet to get you to your destination?
+ACS will handle every detail, leaving you free to enjoy your flight.